 Strawberries are the first berries that are ready for picking in Indiana.
 The first batch is typically ready in early June, although you might find a few places with strawberries available in late May.
 The strawberry patches are typically only available for picking through mid to late June.

 Although they are only available for a few weeks, fresh strawberries are delicious and the easiest berry to find for u-pick near Indianapolis.

-Depending upon what side of the city you live in, there is probably a strawberry farm near you.
+No matter what side of the city you live in, there is probably a place to pick strawberries near you.

 Picking strawberries North of Indianapolis

 Located in Noblesville, Indiana, Spencer Farm is where I always pick my strawberries.
 If you live North of Indianapolis or in Hamilton County, it’s a convenient strawberry-picking option.